 After you complete the One Week Food Plan, you’ll have a better and more informed understanding of what preparing your pantry should look like in your particular situation.

-Master Pantry List
+Tip 4: Create a Master Pantry List

 While you are keeping track of what you eat in your home, you can begin to prepare your existing pantry.
 The Master Pantry List will be a valuable tool to refer to as you begin to think about ways you can stock your own pantry in the coming days.
 It contains a comprehensive list of the most commonly used foods and ingredients in American homes.
 There is also a place to add additional needs unique to your home.